 - The student is responsible for submitting SAT/ACT/TOEFL and other test scores to colleges.
 The college counselor can help!

 - Once admitted, the student must commit to only one college by May 1st and may not submit multiple deposits.
 Northwood School will only send out one Final Transcript.
 (Students taking a year off may defer admission to more than one school.
-Student may also continue to remain on waitlists after May 1).
+The student may also continue to remain on waitlists after May 1).

 - It is Northwood School policy to answer the disciplinary questions asked of us by colleges and report any suspensions, expulsions, or probations.
 Northwood School is expected to report on any major disciplinary incidents until graduation.